How Do Web Hosting Companies Make Money?

 To make your website visible on the web, your website files must be physically stored on a computer that is connected to the web.

 This is so your website is available at all times.
-When you buy hosting your purchasing physical disc space on the server along with the bandwidth, the network connection with the server.
+When you buy hosting your purchasing physical disc space on the server along with the bandwidth and the network connection to the server.

-Some hosting advertise the amount of disc space and bandwidth that they are selling.
-The disc space covers your website and all of your files, this includes your email.
+Some hosting companies advertise the amount of disk space and bandwidth that they are selling.
+The disc space covers your website and all of your files; this includes your email.

 The monthly bandwidth allowance is the amount of traffic that comes in and out of your website every month.